goudreinette/blog/source/posts/2017-04-29-writing-a-tiny-frp-library.md

+---
-    Title: Writing a Tiny FRP Library
+title: Writing a Tiny FRP Library
-    Date: 2017-04-29T14:16:52
-    Tags: Clojure, FRP
+tags: Clojure, FRP
+---

 To gain a better understanding of how FRP might be implemented, I wrote a simple FRP library.

 <!-- more -->
 ```clojure